Skip to main content

 Lighthouse

-• You're a developer doing a quick check on a page you have open
+• You're a developer doing a quick check on the page you're building

 • You want a free tool that runs locally inside Chrome DevTools